 - Bowel (usually seen with peritonitis)

-- Kidneys (upper urinary tract infection or pyelonephritis)
+- Kidneys (upper urinary tract infection, pyelonephritis or urosepsis)

 - Lining of the brain (meningitis)